ahmetozlu/smart_contract_helloworld/README.md

 This repository presents practices about:

 - Setup a blockchain.
-- Develop Etherium smart contract.
+- Develop Ethereum smart contract.
 - Deploy the contract and test it.

 ## Quick Demo